city96/ComfyUI-GGUF/README.md

 .\python_embeded\python.exe -s -m pip install -r .\ComfyUI\custom_nodes\ComfyUI-GGUF\requirements.txt
 ```

+On MacOS sequoia, torch 2.4.1 seems to be required, as 2.6.X nightly versions cause a "M1 buffer is not large enough" error.
+See [this issue](https://github.com/city96/ComfyUI-GGUF/issues/107) for more information/workarounds.

 ## Usage

 Simply use the GGUF Unet loader found under the `bootleg` category.
 Place the .gguf model files in your `ComfyUI/models/unet` folder.